folio-org/folio-org.github.io/doc/troubleshooting.md

 Otherwise there will be strange behaviour, and various facilities and tools might not be available.
 For example, Postgres (including the embedded one) refuses to run as root.

+## Launching Vagrant on Windows

+If launching Vagrant from a Windows Command Prompt, be sure to use _Run As Administrator..._ when opening the Command Prompt itself (cmd.exe).
+If you are seeing the error _"EPROTO: protocol error, symlink"_, the likely cause is that Vagrant was not launched with administrator privileges.
+See issue [STRIPES-344](https://issues.folio.org/browse/STRIPES-344) for details.

 ## Missing certificate authority for Let's Encrypt